This feature is available for the Calls & Texts Essentials plan and higher. Use our help article to see or change your pricing.

 You can type each of the slash commands directly into the message box to perform an action, or you can choose an action from the dropdown menu.

-Add a Company in a Slack Channel
+Add a Company to a Public Slack Channel

 To add a company to a Slack channel, the Slack integration must already be active for that company.

-- Select the Slack channel where you want to start receiving daily summaries, alerts, and notifications for a company.
+- Select the public Slack channel where you want to start receiving daily summaries, alerts, and notifications for a company.

 - Type /callrail add into the message box and hit enter.